Guglielmo Libri Carucci dalla Sommaja: In France

 In 1833, he became a French citizen.
-His friend Arago, the secretary of the Académie des sciences helped him obtain professorship at the Collège de France in 1833, succeeding the great mathematician Legendre.
+His friend Arago, the secretary of the Académie des sciences helped him obtain a professorship at the Collège de France in 1833, succeeding the great mathematician Legendre.
 And in 1834, he was elected as assistant professor of calculus of probabilities at the Sorbonne.
 He was also elected to the Academy and given the Légion d'honneur.